ammar1988/Deep-Learning-Based-Rate-Prediction-Model-for-Recommender-System-Using-Clustering-Techniques/README.md

 # Deep-Learning-Based-Rate-Prediction-Model-for-Recommender-System-Using-Clustering-Techniques
 Deep Learning-Based Rate Prediction Model for Recommender System Using Clustering Techniques

-By Dr. Ammar Abdulsalam Al-Asadi
+By Dr. Ammar Abdulsalam Al-Asadi, Email: ammar.alasadi26@gmail.com

   This project proposed a novel cluster-based denoising autoencoder model (cluster-based DAE) for rate prediction recommender systems.
 Instead of building a single model, it builds K models by using k-means algorithm to divide the users into groups based on their preferences.
 Each group trains a DAE model to generate recommendations for its members.
 The proposed method was trained and tested with MovieLens datasets where 80% of the data are used for training and 20% for testing.